ava76er27/AshitaProfiles/README.md

 Alot of my XML use /exec command and the script folder with txt's files to use. /exec files are the same as using In-Game Macro without the limit of six spaces.

-smn.txt thf.txt dnc.txt go in Ashita folder - Script folder and are called by the XML.
+smn.txt thf.txt dnc.txt go in (Ashita folder - Script folder) and are called by the XML.
-I unload all the Addons and load the addaons by Job.
-Such as PetInfo addon which needs to installed in the Ashita Folder in the Addons Folder to work.
+I unload all the Addons and load the addons by Job.
+Such as PetInfo addon which needs to installed in the (Ashita Folder - Addons Folder) to work.
 All addons can be installed via Ashita by the addons button.
-This are what I use from the basic setup of Ashita.
+These are what I use from the basic setup of Ashita.